nent/nent/packages/core/src/components/n-view/readme.md

 ### Child Views & Routing

-Views can hold any HTML, including View components.
+Views can hold any HTML, including View elements.
 This implicitly creates child routes below the path configured for this View.
 This View will enforce the routing rule, by inserting its path in the child-views path property (This should be done in a way that accounts for the parent path being included in the child path attribute)

 ```html
 <n-views>